 Prospective employees will check out your company online before you even know they exist.
 Sites like Glassdoor and Reddit give them a glimpse into your company culture, leadership, compensation practices, and more, provided by your current (or former) employees.

+As any type of leader in your organization—manager, supervisor, executive, team leader—it’s vital to have open communication and dialogue with those who report to you.
 You need to know how things are going; not just in the tactical sense (is this project on track?) but also how things are going with each specific team member on a personal basis.
 Do they feel secure?
 Is their work meaningful?
 Are they optimistic about their professional future?

 Again, team building and leadership development programs can help break down barriers and improve that communication.
 But in terms of enhancing employee retention, they can do much more.
 Team building programs specifically help employees feel:

-Valued: In the words of Roy Charette, a leader in the fields of team building and professional development training, and managing partner at Best Corporate Events, “We run team building activities that let people shine.
+- Valued: In the words of Roy Charette, a leader in the fields of team building and professional development training, and managing partner at Best Corporate Events, “We run team building activities that let people shine.
 People take turns feeling valued.
 They smile a lot in these workshops.
 We introduce activities designed to showcase people’s competence and ability and productivity, events that bring out the best in people.”

-Motivated: Roy points out that in workshops and programs, participants are so busy focusing on the task at hand, laughing, and high-fiving each other that they forget to look at their phones for an hour…or two, or three.
+- Motivated: Roy points out that in workshops and programs, participants are so busy focusing on the task at hand, laughing, and high-fiving each other that they forget to look at their phones for an hour…or two, or three.
 He challenges team members, “”If you can get this excited, energized, and motivated around an activity where there’s really nothing at stake, except for fun and team building, shouldn’t you be able to carry some of that over into your workplace where everything’s at stake: food on your table, a roof over your head, supporting your family?”

-Passionate: Participants discuss how they can support each other, position each other for success, and move from competition to collaboration in the workplace in the same way they did during their team building exercise.
+- Passionate: Participants discuss how they can support each other, position each other for success, and move from competition to collaboration in the workplace in the same way they did during their team building exercise.
 The emotional impact is even more powerful when that activity has a corporate social responsibility (CSR) component.
 CSR team building activities such as a Bike Build Donation® or Build-a-Wheelchair® event help employees to feel more connected to their communities as well as to each other, increasing loyalty by creating emotionally impactful shared experiences.

 Professional development programs for leaders help them carry those outcomes back into the workplace, to create an environment that fosters those same feelings.
 They learn what they can and should be doing as managers to lead high-performing teams in ways that don’t lose the “connectedness” developed through team building activities.
+Growth opportunities, along with evidence of strong employee retention, tend to find their way back to prospective hires through word of mouth and online employer reviews, helping you recruit the best talent along the way.

 Strong working relationships are key to employee retention and high performance.
 Employees who have poor relationships with peers or feel their supervisor is treating them unfairly will start looking for new opportunities elsewhere.
+Positive and collaborative workplace relationships are crucial for maintaining a satisfied and engaged workforce.

 Team building activities help build and strengthen those relationships.
 The experiences are positive and designed to foster collaboration, to enable each team member to bring unique strengths to help achieve the objective.
-“We’re not putting people into a situation where they will need to deal with conflict resolution,” says Roy, “unless that’s what the workshop is about.”
+These activities create opportunities for employees to bond in a stress-free environment, enhancing their ability to work together effectively.

 “Our 100-plus workshops are very positive and engaging,” he adds.
 “They bring about the best examples of how we interact with each other.
 We have great communication, we share laughter, and we position others for success.
 We celebrate each other’s accomplishments.
 There is recognition, acknowledgement, and value.”